-The assessed chemical was found to be non-mutagenic in a bacterial reverse mutation assay using Salmonella typhimurium strains TA98, TA100, TA1535 and TA1537 and Escherichia coli strain WP2uvrA, with or without metabolic activation (OECD TG 471).
-No significant increases in the frequency of revertant colonies were recorded for any of the bacterial strains at any tested dose (16, 50, 160, 500, 1,600, 5,000 μg/plate), with or without metabolic activation.
+The assessed chemical was found to be non-mutagenic in a bacterial reverse mutation assay using Salmonella typhimurium strains TA98, TA1537, TA1535 and TA100, and Escherichia coli WP2 uvrA, with or without metabolic activation (OECD TG 471).
+No significant increases in the frequency of revertant colonies were recorded for any of the bacterial strains at any tested dose (16, 50, 160, 500, 1,600 and 5,000 μ g/plate), with or without metabolic activation.

-Another study was performed to assess the potential of an analogue chemical to cause chromosomal aberrations in V79 Chinese Hamster lung cells (OECD TG 473).
-No statistically significant increases in the proportion of polyploid or endoreplicated metaphase cells were observed after a 3-hour exposure period at any tested dose (500, 1,000, 2,000 $\mu$ g/mL), with or without metabolic activation.
-In a separate experiment, the analogue chemical also showed no mutagenic properties after a 20-hour exposure period at any tested dose (250, 500, 1,000, 2,000 $\mu$ g/mL), without metabolic activation.
-Under the conditions of this study, the analogue chemical was considered to be non-clastogenic to V79 cells in vitro.
+Another study was performed to assess the potential of the assessed chemical to cause chromosomal aberrations in V79 Chinese Hamster lung cells (OECD TG 473).
+No statistically significant increases in the proportion of polyploid or endoreplicated metaphase cells were observed after a 3-hour exposure period at any tested dose (500, 1,000, 2,000 μ g/mL), with or without metabolic activation.
+In a separate experiment, the assessed chemical also showed no mutagenic properties after a 20-hour exposure period at any tested dose (250, 500, 1,000, 2,000 μ g/mL), without metabolic activation.
+Under the conditions of this study, the assessed chemical was considered to be non-clastogenic to V79 cells in vitro.

-The analogue chemical was also assessed for its potential to induce gene mutations at the hypoxanthine-guanine phosphoribosyl transferase (HPRT) locus in cultured Chinese Hamster Ovary (CHO) cells in vitro (OECD TG 476).
-The results indicated that treatment with the analogue chemical at any tested dose (125, 250, 500, 1,000, 2,000 $\mu$ g/mL), with or without metabolic activation, did not lead to a relevant increase in the number of mutant colonies.
-Thus, under the conditions of this study, the analogue chemical was not mutagenic in CHO cells.
+The assessed chemical was also assessed for its potential to induce gene mutations at the hypoxanthine-guanine phosphoribosyl transferase (HPRT) locus in cultured mammalian cells (Chinese Hamster Ovary) (CHO) cells in vitro (OECD TG 476).
+The results indicated that treatment with the assessed chemical at any tested dose (125, 250, 500, 1,000, 2,000 μ g/mL), with or without metabolic activation, did not lead to a relevant increase in the number of mutant colonies.
+Thus, under the conditions of this study, the assessed chemical was not mutagenic in CHO cells.

-Reproductive and developmental toxicity
+Reproductive and development toxicity

-In a reproductive/developmental toxicity study (OECD TG 422), four groups of Wistar rats (n = 12/sex/dose) were administered an analogue chemical by gavage once a day at dose levels of 0 (distilled water, vehicle), 100, 300 and 1,000 mg/kg bw/day.
-All animals of the parent (P) generation were dosed for 14 days prior to mating and throughout mating for male rats, or to lactation days 12-18 for female rats that delivered a litter, up to the day before necropsy.
+In a reproductive/developmental toxicity study (OECD TG 422), Wistar rats (n = 12 animals/sex/dose) were administered the assessed chemical by gavage once daily at 0 (vehicle), 100, 300, and 1,000 mg/kg bw/day.
+Control animals received the vehicle (distilled water).
+All animals of the parent (P) generation were dosed prior to mating (14 days) and throughout mating for male rats, or to lactation days 12-18 for female rats that delivered a litter, up to the day before necropsy.
 The total duration of dosing was 56 days in males and 55-56 days in females.

-No test substance-related changes in mortality, clinical observations, behaviour/physical condition, body weights, body weight gain or food consumption were observed up to the highest tested dose (1,000 mg/kg bw/day).
-Clinical pathology examinations (haematology, blood coagulation and clinical chemistry) did not reveal alterations related to the test item.
-Mean T4 hormone levels were lower in parental animals at all dose levels, as compared to the control group.
-The reported relative decreases were statistically significant in males at all doses (-38%, -54% and -60% at 100, 300 and 1,000 mg/kg bw/day, respectively; p < 0.01).
-However, the reported relative decreases did not reach statistical significance in females (-11%, -10% and -4% at 100, 300 and 1,000 mg/kg bw/day, respectively).
-High inter-individual variation was noted in the control and treated groups and there were also no related microscopic lesions in the organs of the hypothalamic-pituitary-thyroid axis in the examined animals (high dose group).
+No test substance-related changes in mortality, clinical observations, behaviour/physical condition, body weights, body weight gain, or food consumption were observed up to the highest tested dose (1,000 mg/kg bw/day).
+Clinical pathology examinations (haematology, blood coagulation or clinical chemistry) did not reveal alterations related to the administration of the test item.
+Mean T4 hormone levels were lower in parental animals at all dose levels, compared to the control group.
+Relative percentage decreases for males in the 100, 300 and 1,000 mg/kg bw day groups were reported as -38%, -54% and -60%, respectively, and were statistically significant (p < 0.01) For females, the reported relative decreases were not dosedependent or statistically significant (11%, -10% and -4% for 100, 300 and 1,000 mg/kg bw day groups.
+There were also no related microscopic lesions in the organs of the hypothalamic-pituitary-thyroid axis in the examined animals.
 Therefore, this finding was not considered to be adverse under the conditions of this study.